The Agency Model Is Broken. Here’s What Works Instead.

 • maximize billable work

-• deliver quickly, not sustainably
+• deliver quickly rather than sustainably

 • move on to the next project